Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Hartle-Hawking wave function and baby universes

 \section{Hartle-Hawking wave function and baby universes}

-In this section, we compute the Hartle-Hawking wave function, which is the primary ingredient to compute the emission probability of baby universes.
-We will eventually show that the emission amplitude of baby universes is greater in $T\bar T$ deformed theory for the good sign of deformation parameter.
-The deformed Hartle-Hawking wavefunction in the length basis, considering contributions only from the disk geometry, can be computed using the deformed propagator \eqref{deformed_prop} as done for JT gravity in \cite{Kolchmeyer:2023gwa}.
+In this section, we compute the Hartle-Hawking wave function, which is the primary ingredient to compute the emission probability of baby universes (refer to Fig.~(\ref{fig:2}) for a representative diagram).
+We will eventually show that the emission amplitude of baby universes is greater in $T\bar T$ deformed theory for the \textit{good sign} of deformation parameter.
+The deformed Hartle-Hawking wavefunction in the length basis, considering contributions only from the disk geometry, can be computed using the deformed propagator \eqref{3.9o} as done for JT gravity in \cite{Kolchmeyer:2023gwa}.
 We start with the following:

 For the half disk geometry, we set $\phi_1 =0,\phi_2 = \pi$ and perform the following coordinate transformations